Test Specifications in Language Testing | TESL Issues

 Test Specifications

 Test specifications – usually called ‘specs’ – are generative explanatory documents for the creation of test tasks.
 Specs tell us the nuts and bolts of how to phrase the test items, how to structure the test layout, how to locate the passage, and how to make a host of difficult choices as we prepare test materials.
-More importantly, they tell us the rationale behind the various choices that we make (Fulcher, 2007).
+More importantly, they tell us the rationale behind the various choices that we make (Fulcher & Davidson, 2007).

 Spec writing is an organic process.
 Time, debate, consensus, pilot testing and iterative re-writers cause the spec to grow and to evolve and to better represent what its development team wishes to accomplish (Fulcher & Davidson, 2007).